From MSDS to SDS

 What Are SDSs?

 The main purpose of formalizing the safety data sheets was to make sure that employees in all facilities would see a single format with standard information for the hazardous chemicals they work with.
-Standardizing this information makes it easier for people to understand, and therefore more effective at keeping people safe.
+Standardizing this information from MSDS to SDS makes it easier for people to understand, and therefore more effective at keeping people safe.

 Safety data sheets are used to provide information in a clear and helpful way to employees, safety personnel, and others who work in the facility.
 The SDSs contain a variety of important information that people can use to increase safety.